Criminal Defense Attorney serving Central and Eastern Connecticut, including Hartford, Tolland, Windham, New London, and Middlesex Counties

 - You have the right to be treated humanely during an arrest and subsequent questioning.
 Law enforcement officers must not exhibit brutality or use undue force when arresting you or holding you in custody.

 - You have the right to reasonable bail.
-According to the 8th Amendment of the United States Constitution, no judge may set a bail that is unreasonable considering the crime for which you have been arrested.
+No judge may set a bail that is unreasonable considering the crime for which you have been arrested.